mirukana/libmpv-qtquick-plugin/README.md

 - Why another window appears instead of rendering in my own application?

-   Because the C++ backend class is quite huge, the initialization of it is kind of slow.
-Please make sure `MpvPlayer` is completely initialized before using it to play any media contents.
+   Because the initialization of libmpv's renderer is a bit slow, if you try to play any media contents before it is initialized, libmpv will create a separate window to do the rendering.
+You can use the `initFinished` signal to avoid this.
+The `initFinished` signal is emitted once the renderer finished initializing.
+Don't use the `completed` signal of the component (`Component.onCompleted`) because the initialization of the component is very fast.
+You should wait for the `initFinished` signal instead.
 - Why is the CPU usage very high (>=10%) ?

    You need to enable **hardware decoding** manually: